iocanel/iocanel.github.io/content/posts/workflows-everywhere-part-2/index.md

 -   DAG based engines
 -   Code flows

-Given the large number of workflow engines available today, it is not practical to list them all statically using diferent categorizations.
+Given the large number of workflow engines available today, it is not practical to list them all statically using different categorizations.
 What would be more practical is to use an interactive approach for exploring multidimensional categorizations of workflow engines.
 Additionally, it would be useful if it was something that could be easily updated as new engines are released or existing ones evolve.